radiantlogic-v8/documentation-new/documentation/sys-admin-guide/server-backend.md

 8. Click **Save**.

+>[!note]
->**Notes - If you plan on virtualizing a RadiantOne Universal Directory backend, and are going to use the SCIM connector for detecting changes (for sync or persistent cache refreshes), the modifyTimestamp attribute must be removed from the Non-indexed Attributes property, and added to the Indexed Attributes and Sorted Attributes properties for the store.
+>If you plan on virtualizing a RadiantOne Universal Directory backend, and are going to use the SCIM connector for detecting changes (for sync or persistent cache refreshes), the modifyTimestamp attribute must be removed from the Non-indexed Attributes property, and added to the Indexed Attributes and Sorted Attributes properties for the store.
 Rebuild the index for the store after modifying these properties.
 Also, the VLV/Sort control must be enabled on the RadiantOne service.
-This can be enabled from the Main Control Panel (associated with the RadiantOne backend) > Settings > Server Front End > Supported Controls.**
+This can be enabled from the Main Control Panel (associated with the RadiantOne backend) > Settings > Server Front End > Supported Controls.

 ##### Custom Properties